Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: User study

-Eight participants mentioned that they would (probably) \emph{not} use this tool, and another 2 were not sure about its applicability.
-Two of them implied that the counts of appearances is not enough to account for how characters are represented (``Representation is very important, but I'm not convinced that the best way to get there is through numerical comparisons.'', ``There are so many ways this data could be skewed and just having data on gender and age doesn't mean a film reflects positively on the demographics represented.
-For example, movies like Seven Brides for Seven Brothers would have high instances of women on screen, but that doesn't mean the depicitons of women are positive, so to me, a tool like this has absolutely no practical use without further detail provided.
+8 participants mentioned that they would (probably) \emph{not} use this tool, and another 2 were not sure about its applicability.
+2 of them implied that the counts of appearances is not enough to account for how characters are presented: $\bullet$ ``Representation is very important, but I'm not convinced that the best way to get there is through numerical comparisons.'' $\bullet$ ``There are so many ways this data could be skewed and just having data on gender and age doesn't mean a film reflects positively on the demographics represented.
+For example, movies like Seven Brides for Seven Brothers would have high instances of women on screen, but that doesn't mean the depictions of women are positive, so to me, a tool like this has absolutely no practical use without further detail provided.
 Or like in horror movies--yes, there may be many women on screen, but are they all there because they're being tortured and murdered?
 A tool like this ignores the context in which people appear on screen and would end up generating a lot of false positives in terms of contemporary metrics of representation--it's not enough to just count how many women appear on screen anymore.
-We need to consider *how* they're depicted.'').
-Another participant also mentioned that they would use such a tool to study ``shifts in representation over time.
+We need to consider *how* they're depicted.''.

+A participant mentioned that would use such a tool to study ``shifts in representation over time.
 Expand it to identify shades of characters (e.g. hero/villain, positive/negative roles, victim/perpetrator etc.)''.
-One of these participants also expressed their skepticism towards the use of AI.
-Four people stated that they are not interested in the presented information with 2 of them mentioning that they are primarily interested in the cast of the films.
+A participant expressed skepticism about the use of AI.
+4 people stated they have no interest in the presented information with 2 of them mentioning they are primarily interested in the film cast.

 \textbf{User experience (RQ4)}.